 The opening around a furnace or water heater flue is a major source of warm air into the attic (Photo 5).
 Because the pipe gets hot, building codes require 1 in. of clearance from Class B flues (2 in. from masonry chimneys) to any combustible material, including insulation.
 Photos 5 and 6 show how to seal this gap with lightweight aluminum flashing and special high-temperature silicone caulk.
 Before you push the insulation back into place, build a metal dam (Photo 7) to keep it away from the pipe.
 Use this same technique for masonry chimneys.

-Stuff a small piece of fiberglass batt insulation into the space around the plumbing vent pipe as a backer for the expanding foam.
+Stuff a small piece of fiberglass batt insulation into the space around the plumbing vent pipe as a backer for the expanding foam (be sure it’s the fireblocking type).
 Then follow the directions on the can to fill the space around the pipe with expanding foam insulation.

 Fill wiring and plumbing holes with expanding foam.
 Caulk around electrical junction boxes and fill holes in the box with caulk.